 An important question that I am sometimes asked is: How do brokers make money?
-Most people think brokerages make money when the client loses money.
-Therefore, many people think that binary options are a fraud because brokerages will do everything to take the client’s money.
+Most people think brokers make money when the client loses money.
+Therefore, many people think that binary options are a fraud because brokers will do everything to take the client’s money.
 It’s not quite like that.

-There are some brokerage firms, that in fact, keep the client’s money because in reality they do not trade in the market.
+There are some brokers, that in fact, keep the client’s money because, in reality, they do not trade in the market.
 They just wait for the client to lose his money in order to make a profit.
 These binary options brokers can be called fraudulent.

 How do brokers make money:

-With binary options there is only one price at which the asset is sold.
-That is why people who do analysis on an MT4 sometimes find that the price there is a little different from the binary options brokerage’s price.
+With binary options, there is only one price at which the asset is sold.
+That is why people who do analysis on an MT4 sometimes find that the price there is a little different from the binary options broker’s price.

 So, when there are no spreads or commissions how do brokers make money?